maarten-pennings/eMeterP1port/README.md

 We need to understand the data.
 The official [spec](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf) is helpful here.

+However, I do have a v4.2 meter, and the [spec](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_32ffe3cc38.pdf) differs on details.

 ## Product in detail
 My project is a rather complete "product":